scanback/docs/articles-posts/english-football-payroll.md

 ---
-title: "How Much Do English Cities Spend on Football Payroll?"
+title: "How Much Do English Cities Spend on Football?"
 description: "Club payroll spending on football is well known.
 But how much does this correspond to relative to city economy size?"
 image: /assets/social-card-think.png
 ---